 Reversing direction requires clear priorities.
 What made up the centerpieces of Mr. Cornell's leadership agenda? *

 o Integrated e-sales.
 An upgrade to store locations makes it possible to pick up online orders near your home.
-About 80% of Target's e-commerce sales involve the stores.
+For example, about 80% of Target's e-commerce sales involve stores.

 o Fresher brands.
 New and more profitable store brands, 20 at last count, earn higher margins and appeal to younger households.

 o Selective tech.
-The goal with tech was practical and immediate payoff so experimentation was pushed aside.
+The goal with tech was practical and had an immediate payoff, so experimentation was pushed aside.

 Is yours a strategic mind?

-Long before the first piece of flooring was laid, or lighting hung, someone had to have an idea as to what a refurbishing could look like, and how that investment might change Target's direction.
+Before the first piece of flooring was laid or lighting hung, someone had to know what a refurbishing could look like and how that investment might change Target's direction.

 How else would a leader be able to communicate the main goal?

 Author Henry Mintzberg once observed that strategic thinking was "seeing."
-The strategic mind sees ahead, of that, there's no doubt.
-The greater question is how do they see ahead?
+The strategic mind sees ahead; of that, there's no doubt.
+The more significant question is how do they see ahead?